 How to Withdraw from a Berklee College of Music Course

-After the deadline to drop a course has passed, students may withdraw from a course by submitting a Student Initiated Withdrawal from a Class form at the Office of the Registrar.
+After the deadline to drop a course has passed, students may withdraw from a course by submitting a Withdrawal from a Course form at the Office of the Registrar.
 A withdrawn course will remain on a transcript with a grade of "W" (Withdrawn) and is not eligible for a tuition refund or a replacement course.

 Please note: Withdrawn courses are considered attempted courses and, as such, may affect a student’s satisfactory academic progress.
 Withdrawn courses are not considered when calculating a student’s GPA.
 If you receive financial aid or veterans’ benefits, withdrawal from a course(s) may reduce your eligibility for aid.
 If you are an international student, withdrawal from a course(s) may jeopardize your F-1 Visa status.

 Students who wish to withdraw from the college any time after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
 There are three locations where students can do this:

 - U.S. citizens (or permanent residents) who are withdrawing from the college for any nonmedical reason must schedule an appointment with the Retention and Student Success Office at firstname.lastname@example.org.

 - U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must obtain medical documentation and schedule an appointment with the Health and Wellness Office by calling 617-747-2310.

 - International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor during drop-in hours at email@example.com.
 Please note that international students in F-1 status will affect their immigration status by withdrawing from the college.